udacity/CarND-Term1-Starter-Kit/doc/configure_via_docker.md

 ### Install Docker On Your Computer

-Instructions for installation very by operating system and version.
+Instructions for installation vary by operating system and version.